-Leukemia is a cancer of the white blood cells that help fight infection.
-With leukemia, your bone marrow, the spongy tissue inside bones, produces abnormal white blood cells.
-These abnormal white blood cells grow rapidly, spread out into the bloodstream, and crowd out healthy white blood cells, red blood cells, and platelets.
+If you have leukemia, your bone marrow produces atypical white blood cells.
+These leukemia cells grow rapidly, spread out into the bloodstream, and crowd out healthy white blood cells, red blood cells, and platelets.

-The name “leukemia” is a general term for many types of malignant diseases of the blood and bone marrow.
-The four primary types of leukemia are classified by how quickly the disease progresses and by the type of white blood cell affected.
+Doctors classify the four main types of leukemia by how quickly the disease progresses and the type of white blood cell it affects.

 Acute leukemia progresses rapidly.
-The disease affects immature blood cells called blasts that multiply at a high rate, so symptoms worsen quickly.
-Patients with acute leukemia receive prompt, aggressive treatment.
+The disease affects immature blood cells that multiply at a high rate, so symptoms worsen quickly.
+People with acute leukemia should receive prompt, aggressive treatment.

-Chronic leukemia affects more mature blood cells, which multiply more slowly.
-They can also maintain their normal function for a longer time, slowing the progression of the disease.
-Some patients have no symptoms for years and, once diagnosed, may undergo “watchful waiting” before starting treatment.
-Chronic leukemia may affect the skin, central nervous system, digestive tract, kidneys, and testicles.
+Chronic leukemia affects mature blood cells, which multiply more slowly.
+These cells can also maintain their typical function for a longer time, slowing the progression of the disease.
+Some people have no symptoms for years and, once they receive a diagnosis, may undergo “watchful waiting” before starting treatment.

-The types of white blood cells that can be affected by leukemia are:
+The types of cells that leukemia can affect are:

-- Myeloid cells, a type of blood-forming cell in the bone marrow that generates red blood cells, white blood cells, and platelets
+- Myeloid cells: These are blood forming cells that generate red blood cells, white blood cells, and platelets.

 Rapidly progressing types of leukemia